 This is one of the most up-to-date Minecraft resource packs on the list.
 That means the effects in this pack have their proper sound effect and cover almost every block in the game, including netherite-based armors and weapons.
 You are transported to a world out of the period of European knights.
 The texture pack makes it easy to see the enemies with the toned-down texture of the world while giving you an overall majestic feel.
 The funny-looking villagers are just a bonus.

-Download John Smith Legacy Texture Pack
+Download John Smith Legacy

 The world of Minecraft doesn’t have any seasons yet.
 So, this next resource pack brings the amazing cycle of the season to the game.
 Well, at least for one season.
 Replacing the greenery in Minecraft, all the forests and jungles of the game turn brownish-red in color.
-You can even find traces of autumn in the lush caves though the effects aren’t as dramatic as the overground world.
+You can even find traces of autumn in the lush caves though the effects aren’t as dramatic as the aboveground world.

 Download Amberstone Winter Pack

-20. Stay True
+19. Stay True

 Download Stay True

-21. Tissou’s Zombie Pack
+20. Tissou’s Zombie Pack

 Download Tissou’s Zombie Pack

-The texture packs and Minecraft itself are already popular among MCPE, PC & console players, but Chrome OS players can get a taste of the game as well.
+These packs and Minecraft itself are already popular among MCPE, PC & console players, but Chrome OS players can get a taste of the game as well.
 Here is a step-by-step tutorial on how to install Minecraft on your Chromebook.
+Also, you can expect most of the listed texture pack to work in Java as well as the Bedrock Edition of the game with no problems.
 Finally, don’t forget to share any more texture packs that you like with our readers in the comments section.